nodejs/node/doc/api/process.md

   removed (Node.js will no longer exit).
 * `'SIGPIPE'` is ignored by default.
 It can have a listener installed.
-* `'SIGHUP'` is generated on Windows when the console window is closed, and on other platforms under various similar conditions, see signal(7).
+* `'SIGHUP'` is generated on Windows when the console window is closed, and on other platforms under various similar conditions.
+See signal(7).
 It can have a listener installed, however Node.js will be unconditionally terminated by Windows about 10 seconds later.
 On non-Windows platforms, the default behavior of `SIGHUP` is to terminate Node.js, but once a listener has been